fs-feup/el-sw/docs/tutorials/testing.md

 ### Environments

-Tests in the **native environment** should be always in the test_logic_native.
-These tests can be ran in automated workflows and in your own pc.
+Tests in the **native environment** should be always in a separate folder.
+All the other folders should be filtered out for this environment in the platformio.ini like so ```test_ignore = test_embedded```.
 When creating a test (or any type of software), try to as much as possible have it be testable in computer (native) environment.

 **Embedded tests** will be performed with the aid of a breadboard, which was configured to be able to simulate almost any behaviour of the goal PCB.
 As the connection to the microcontroller's pin out are not the same, embedded tests also need to redefine the constants that define the values of the pins.